-Skip Row Planting - If a crop is planted in an alternating pattern of planted and non-planted rows, such as two rows planted and two rows skipped (2 \times 2), report the portion of the field occupied by the crop in the appropriate section for that crop, and report the skipped portion as "Cropland idle" in section 10, item 2f.
+Skip Row Planting - If a crop is planted in an alternating pattern of planted and non-planted rows, such as two rows planted and two rows skipped (2 X 2), report the portion of the field occupied by the crop in the appropriate section for that crop, and report the skipped portion as "Cropland idle" in section 10, item 2f.

-Section 4 - VEGETABLES - Report acres of vegetables harvested FOR SALE or commercial processing.
+- Section 4 VEGETABLES Report acres of vegetables harvested FOR SALE or commercial processing.
 Do not include vegetables grown for home use.
 Report the total acreage of each vegetable crop harvested.

-Example: In 1987 you harvested 10 acres of lettuce from a field, then replanted the field in lettuce and harvested the 10 acres again.
+Exemple: In 1987 you harvested 10 acres of lettuce from a field, then replanted the field in lettuce and harvested the 10 acres again.
 Both crops of lettuce were irrigated.
-Enter only 10 acres of land from which vegetables were harvested and 10 acres irrigated in item 1 of section 4, but write in 20 acres of lettuce harvested and 20 acres of lettuce irrigated in item 2 of section 4.

-➤ Section 8 - FRUITS and NUTS - In counting the combined total of 20 or more trees and vines, include those for home use as well as those maintained for sale of the production.
+Enter only 10 acres of land from which vegetables were harvested and 10 acres irrigated in item 1 of section 4, but write in 20 acres of lettuce harvested and 20 acres of lettuce - Section 8 FRUITS and NUTS In counting the combined total of 20 or more trees and vines, include those for home use as well as those maintained for sale of the production.
 Acres in trees or vines that have been abandoned should not be included; these acres should be included in section 10, item 2f "Cropland idle."